demiralpatacan/CrimeRecord/README.md

 ### FIR - Accused

 - FIR is filed against accused.
 - One FIR can point more than one accused.
-However, an accused can be unknown.
 - More than one FIRs can point one accused, and one accused is always pointed by at least one FIR.

-There is **mandatory many to optional many** relationship between FIR and accused.
+There is **mandatory many to mandatory many** relationship between FIR and accused.

 ### FIR - Crime